Skip to content

 50%

 Bar glows, pulses twice.
-Intelligence panel opens automatically.
+Estimate preview starts forming.

 90%

 Bar transitions to gold.
-Slow breathing animation.
-Blurred output card appears.
+Blurred prequal letter appears.

 100%

-The final screen is the moment everything was designed around.
+The prequal letter is the moment everything was designed around.
 The $485,000 estimate isn't just a number — it's the culmination of every answer, every trust signal, every "Good to know" moment.
+But the real design goal is what happens next: the borrower connects with their loan officer, starts preapproval, and enters the consumer portal with the chatbot still at their side.
 The audit trail gives internal teams full visibility without breaking the conversational experience.

 Complete results view with $485,000 estimate and internal audit trail